jeffreysilver/slowcovid-lambdas/docs/sms.md

 Our dialog event processor reads from the event stream and enqueues message sending commands to an SQS FIFO queue.
 Our "SMS sender" sends messages from that queue to Twilio.

-We had two reasons for introducing an SQS queue:

-* DynamoDB streams are effectively capped at two listening lambdas per shard.
+We introduced the SQS queue to give us the ability to parallelize message sending if we needed to.
+DynamoDB streams are effectively capped at two listening lambdas per shard.
+We ensure that messages are processed in order per phone number using the SQS [message group](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagegroupid-property.html) feature.
-* The SQS queue allows us to parallelize message sending more if we need o.

 ## Message logging